BASIC COURSE

 Week One Week Two Week Three

-IG Concept and System IG Issues Inspections EPE
+IG Concept and System Whistleblower Protection Act Inspections EPE

 Guest-speaker presentations and exam periods appear throughout the three-week schedule.